kimruddock/pawelgrzybek.github.io/_drafts/2017-06-28-using-webpack-with-gulpjs.md

 ---
 title: Using webpack with gulp.js
 excerpt: Webpack is a module bundler for modern JavaScript apps.
-Gulp describes itselt as a platform-agnostic task runner.
+Gulp describes itself as a platform-agnostic task runner.
 Can they work together?
 Easily!
-Have a look.
+Take a look.
 photo: 2017-06-28.jpg
 ---

 [Webpack](https://webpack.js.org/) is a popular module bundler for modern JavaScript applications.
-It's biggest advantage is it's flexibility — it can be as simple or as complicated as you need it to be.
-It doesn't matter if you live on the edge and your app is full of modern ES2015 modules or still depends on some legacy code written in AMD style — this tool gets you covered.
+Its biggest advantage is its flexibility — it can be as simple or as complicated as you need it to be.
+It doesn't matter if you live on the edge and your app is full of modern ES2015 modules or still depends on some legacy code written in AMD style — this tool has you covered.

-If I'm not working on `jsFuckingEverythingInMyWholeLife.js` project I like to use [gulp.js](http://gulpjs.com/).
-It is a user friendly task runner that handles common tasks like: Sass compilation, media assets compression etc. There is a chance that you may need to add a tiny bit of JavaScript functionality to a project?
-Any solution for this one?
+If I'm not working on a `jsFuckingEverythingInMyWholeLife.js` project I like to use [gulp.js](http://gulpjs.com/).
+It is a user friendly task runner that handles common tasks like: Sass compilation, media asset compression etc. However there is a chance that you may need to add a tiny bit of JavaScript functionality to a project.
+What's the solution for this scenario?

 ## webpack + gulp.js = <3

-Let's combine a simplicity of gulp API and webpack to take advantage of a modern JavaScript workflow.
+Let's combine the simplicity of Gulp's API with Webpack to take advantage of a modern JavaScript workflow.
 Less talking, more coding…

 ```
 npm i -D gulp webpack webpack-stream